-The parties agree that upon completion of the state fiscal year and WORK PROGRAM any unexpended balance of U.S. DOT (49 U.S.C.
-Section 5303), Federal Metropolitan Planning Funds (PL), or State

-Planning and Research funds (SPR) funds and any associated state matching funds allocated by ODOT may be carried forward into the next state fiscal year.
-The carry forward funding will remain available for eligible WORK PROGRAM expenses through the second quarter (December 31st) of the new state fiscal year.
+The parties agree that upon completion of the state fiscal year (June 30th) any unexpended balance of U.S. DOT (49 U.S.C.
+Section 5303), Federal Metropolitan Planning Funds (PL), or State Planning and Research funds (SPR) funds and any associated state matching funds allocated by ODOT may be carried forward into the next state fiscal year.
+The carry forward funding will remain available for eligible WORK PROGRAM expenses through December 31st of the new state fiscal year.
 On January 1st of each year, the unexpended balance of any prior year U.S. DOT (49 U.S.C.
 Section 5303), PL, or SPR funds and any associated state matching funds carried forward will lapse.
-The AGENCY agrees to submit invoices for the eligible expenses financed with the carry forward funding, prior to the January 1st deadline, within thirty days of the end of the second quarter of the state fiscal year (approximately January 30th).
+The AGENCY agrees to submit invoices for the eligible expenses financed with the carry forward funding, prior to the January 1st deadline, by January 31st.